sarnold/u-boot-ATF-manifest/README.rst

 the main branch, see below for the manual build commands.

-See the `arm64-multiplatform`_ repo for the mainline kernel branches tested, and the espessobin page on the `readthedocs pages`_ for board info.
+See the `arm64-multiplatform`_ repo for the mainline kernel branches tested, and the roc-rk3328-cc page on the `readthedocs pages`_ for board info.

 .. _readthedocs pages: https://roc-rk3328-cc.readthedocs.io/en/latest/index.html
 .. _arm64-multiplatform: https://github.com/sarnold/arm64-multiplatform